A Guide to Mental Health Insurance Coverage in Canada

 *Cost is based on the Canada-wide average for policyholders aged 21–54 in Canada as of November 1, 2025.

-Best mental health insurance coverage in Canada
+Best mental health insurance in Canada (2026)

 Here are our picks for the best private insurance plans with mental health coverage.